 A mismatch in the cache stored on the system and the site data could cause the problem.
 Thus, we could clear the same.
 The procedure to remove cookies and site data is as follows:

 Enter the following address in the address bar of the Firefox browser about:preferences#privacy.

 Scroll to the Cookies and site data section and click on Clear data.

 Check the boxes for both cache and cookies and click on Clear.

 2] Update your graphics card driver

-The relation between drivers and browser pages is that if you try opening a graphic-intensive website, it consumes a lot of resources.
+The relation between drivers and browser pages is that if you try opening a graphics-intensive website, it consumes a lot of resources.
 It stresses the browser which might force to close the troublesome webpage.
 To avoid such a situation, the best we could do is keep the graphics card drivers updated.

 - Open Run prompt (Win + R) and type devmgmt.msc.

 - Press Enter to open the Device Manager window.

 - Expand the list of Display adapters and right-click on the graphics card driver.